KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

 .. versionadded:: 24.02

-- :guilabel:`Check for updates` When enabled Kdenlive show a pup-up menu for updating Kdenlive if your version is older then 6 month.
+- :guilabel:`Check for updates` When enabled Kdenlive shows a pop-up menu for updating Kdenlive if your version is older then 6 months.

 MLT Environment
 ~~~~~~~~~~~~~~~